Positivity certificates for linear recurrences: Positivity certificates

 The sequence defined by

-is the first of a family related to a former conjecture of Gillis, Reznick and Zeilberger~\cite{gillis1983elementary}.
-Its positivity was proved automatically by Pillwein~\cite{Pillwein2019}, using the linear recurrence of order~4 that can be computed by Zeilberger's algorithm:
+is the first of a family related to a former conjecture of Gillis, Reznick and Zeilberger~\cite{gillis1983elementary,Yu2019}.
+Its positivity was proved automatically by Kauers~\cite{Kauers2007a} (see also~\cite{Pillwein2019}), using the linear recurrence of order~4 that can be computed by Zeilberger's algorithm:

-This sequence admits a relatively small certificate of positivity:
+We give an alternate proof using a relatively small certificate of positivity:

+This is illustrated in \cref{fig:my_label}.
 The verification of this certificate thus consists in a proof by induction that the following inequalities are all satisfied for $n\ge3$:

 We now turn to the verification.